alphaX86/samhita-23/README.md

 # Samhita 2023

+**⚠️ This repo is now archived and no longer used in production ⚠️**

 This virtual event starter kit was used to run [Next.js Conf 2020](https://nextjs.org/2020/conf), which had almost 40,000 live attendees.
 It includes the following features:

 - Multiple stages - with the ability to add multiple sessions on each stage